Degree Outcomes Statement

 • the changes in assessment methodology due to the remote delivery as a result of the pandemic.

-• Research that provided evidence that the university’s safety net/no detriment approach in 20-21 had been generous in comparison to the sector.
+• Research that provided evidence that the University’s safety net/no detriment approach in 20-21 had been generous in comparison to the sector.

 • The potential for unconscious bias to award slightly higher marks than usual in recognition of the extremely difficult circumstances in which students in practical subjects produced their assessed work, as well as their resilience and ingenuity.

-In the light of these findings, the university correctly anticipated that there would be a reduction in the number of first and good degrees awarded in subsequent years, where no further no detriment approaches were applied.
-As noted in the tables above, the number of both good degrees and firsts has now decreased, returning to a profile similar to the 2018/19 (the last complete pre-pandemic year).
+In the light of these findings, the University correctly anticipated that there would be a reduction in the number of first and good degrees awarded in subsequent years, where no further no detriment approaches were applied.
+As noted in the tables above, the number of both Good Degrees and Firsts has now decreased, returning to a profile similar to the 2018/19 (the last complete pre-pandemic year).

 Teaching Practice and Learning Resources

-All university staff are expected to continuously develop their professional practice.
+To support innovation and development in academic practice pedagogy, the University committed to a dedicated Learning Teaching and Enhancement Centre (LTEC) in 2021.
+LTEC is core to supporting the University’s vision to develop authentic learning and teaching practitioners, through a broad range of scholarship, awards, and continuing professional development in relation to academic practice.
+All University staff are expected to continuously develop their professional practice.
 A clear Academic Career Framework provides staff with structured development in three key areas: teaching and learning, research and enterprise and industry collaboration.
 Aligned to the UK Professional Standards Framework, early career academics have a clear path to demonstrating the indicators of success and impact leading to teaching excellence.

 Risks and Challenges

-The university recognises the sector-wide risks to the reputation of UK HE through grade inflation and as described above is committed to maintaining degree outcomes and avoiding inflation.
+The University recognises the sector-wide risks to the reputation of UK HE through grade inflation and as described above is committed to maintaining degree outcomes and avoiding inflation.